 Agnes B. Fogo

-Agnes Borge Fogo completed her medical training at Vanderbilt University Medical School.
-She remained at Vanderbilt for a residency in pathology and for further training in renal pathology with the late Dr Alan Glick and in experimental renal diseases with Dr Iekuni Ichikawa.
-Her main research interests are focused on progression of chronic kidney disease and the renin angiotensin aldosterone system and its link to the fibrinolytic/thrombolytic plasmin/plasminogen activator system.
-In recent years, she has explored the possibility of regression of sclerosis.
-She is also dedicated to diagnostic renal pathology, and has created an online Atlas of Renal Pathology with the American Journal of Kidney Disease and the National Kidney Foundation, and enjoys being involved with teaching renal pathology.
-She is currently Professor of Pathology, Medicine and Pediatrics and Director of the Renal/Electron Microscopy Laboratory at Vanderbilt University Medical Center.
+Agnes Borge Fogo completed her medical training at Vanderbilt University Medical School, and remained at Vanderbilt for a residency in pathology.
+Dr Fogo also received further training in renal pathology with the late Dr Alan Glick, and in experimental renal diseases with Dr Iekuni Ichikawa.
+Her main research interests are focused on progression of chronic kidney disease, and the link between the renin angiotensin aldosterone system and the fibrinolytic/thrombolytic plasmin/plasminogen activator system.
+In recent years, Dr Fogo has explored the possibility of regression of sclerosis.
+She is also dedicated to diagnostic renal pathology, and has created the online Atlas of Renal Pathology with the American Journal of Kidney Disease and the National Kidney Foundation; she also enjoys teaching renal pathology and published two renal pathology books.
+She is currently Professor of Pathology, Medicine and Pediatrics, and Director of the Renal/Electron Microscopy Laboratory at Vanderbilt University Medical Center.

-Dr Chi-yuan Hsu grew up in Hong Kong and graduated from Yale University with simultaneous BS and MS degrees in 1989.
+Dr Chi-yuan Hsu is a native of Hong Kong, and graduated from Yale University, USA, with simultaneous BS and MS degrees in 1989.
 He obtained his MD from Harvard Medical School and completed his internal medicine residency at Boston's Beth Israel Hospital.
-Dr Hsu went on to a nephrology fellowship at the Massachusetts General Hospital and graduated from the Harvard School of Public Health with a MSc in epidemiology.
+Dr Hsu went on to a nephrology fellowship at the Massachusetts General Hospital, and graduated from the Harvard School of Public Health with a MSc degree in epidemiology.

-Since 1999, Dr Hsu has been a faculty member in the Division of Nephrology at the University of California at San Francisco.
-He divides his time between patient care and clinical research.
-His research has been supported by the National Institutes of Health and focuses on the epidemiology and consequences of chronic kidney disease.
-Dr Hsu's papers have been published in Annals of Internal Medicine, Journal of the American Medical Association, Journal of the American Society of Nephrology (JASN), Kidney International and New England Journal of Medicine.
-He is active in the American Society of Nephrology as a member of the Clinical Science Committee, a member of the JASN editorial board and Associate Editor of Nephrology Self-Assessment Program (NephSAP).
+Dr Hsu has been at the University of California San Francisco Division of Nephrology since 1999 where he is now Associate Professor and Interim Division Chief.
+His research has been supported by the National Institutes of Health, and focuses on the epidemiology and consequences of chronic kidney disease.
+Dr Hsu's papers have been published in the Annals of Internal Medicine, the Journal of the American Medical Association, the Journal of the American Society of Nephrology, Kidney International and the New England Journal of Medicine.